HEAD Mobile School

 Due to the lack of road accessibility, The mobile school consists of two horses which have a saddler on each of their back and the first one accommodate the teacher and assistant, who drive the horses around to take literacy and education to distant rural homes.
 The second horse is used for transporting teaching and other supporting equipment.

-The major goal of the visit this time was to identify and locate the children with disabilities.
-Altogether, the teachers have identified 234 children with all kinds of disabilities.
-In the next part of the program, HEAD Nepal is under the process of obtaining project resources for necessary supplies for the school such as stationaries for the children, tends for the classroom, sleeping bags, bags, etc.

-After the approval of the budget for the mobile school next year the teachers will visit homes regularly, locate disabled children, assess their situation, and provide them training on daily living skills (independent living), orientation/mobility skills, confidence building, and basic health and sanitation including their parents.
-In the second part of the program, the children will be taken to the world of literacy and education.
+The major goal of the project is to promote literacy and inclusive education for children with disabilities and their parents in rural Nepal through operating different units of Mobile School with literacy-based educational training at their homes and ultimately integrate them into the mainstream education system.
+With the Mobile School classes, the teachers will visit homes regularly, locate disabled children, assess their situation, and provide them training on daily living skills (independent living), orientation/mobility skills, confidence building, and basic health and sanitation including their parents.
+In the second part of the program, the children will be taken to the world of literacy and formal education.

-To reach visually impaired children in remote and inaccessible villages and to prepare them for mainstream education, HEAD Nepal has started a Mobile Blind School.
+The beneficiaries of the Mobile Blind School in 2011 are blind or partially sighted children in the Humla district.
+Their parents and family members and the community at large are the indirect target group of the project.
+To reach visually impaired children in remote and inaccessible villages and to prepare them for mainstream education, HEAD Nepal started a Mobile Blind School.
 Because if the child cannot go to school, THE SCHOOL SHOULD GO TO THE CHILD?
 (N. Krishna Swamy, Vidya Briksah India).
 This school is providing Braille literacy, confidence/communication, mobility/orientation, motor skills, and daily living skills training by directly going to the child’s house in the villages.

-Humla has 27 Village Development Committees (VDCs).
-The mobile blind school is working in 8 VDCs, especially in the upper part of Humla.
-In those 8 VDCs, HEAD Nepal has identified 2 blind and 23 partially sighted children aged 3 to 15 years.
-Most of the older children attend regular schools, but they face big difficulties, such as
+As per the previous structure, Humla had 27 Village Development Committees (VDCs).
+The mobile blind school worked in 8 VDCs, especially in the upper part of Humla.
+In those 8 VDCs, HEAD Nepal identified 2 blind and 23 partially sighted children aged 3 to 15 years.
+Most of the older children attended regular schools, but they face big difficulties, such as

 - to read text on the blackboard